necolas/idiomatic-css/README.md

   (Preference: 4 spaces)

 Tip: configure your editor to "show invisibles".
-This will allow you to eliminate end of line whitespace, eliminate unintended blank line whitespace, and avoid polluting commits.
+This will allow you to eliminate end-of-line whitespace, eliminate unintended blank-line whitespace, and avoid polluting commits.

 Tip: use an [EditorConfig](http://editorconfig.org/) file (or equivalent) to